 – May 3rd – May 10th 2023

 We are delighted to bring this new offer to you for 2023.

-This is the last section on the Coastal Camino Portuguese (Caminho da Costa) although all the walking does, in fact, take place in Spain – that’s just geography.
+This is the last section on the Coastal Camino Portuguese (Caminho da Costa) although all the walking on this final section, does, in fact, take place in Spain – that’s just geography.

 These first 2 days lead us along the coast joining with the pilgrims coming from the Central Camino Portuguese route in Redondela.
 Then after leaving the wonderful University town of Pontevedra with it’s Pilgrimage and Basilica and it’s many squares where cafes and restaurants spill out onto the pavement, we head inland for the last 3 days.

 On the night before Santiago we stay in Padron, famous for its peppers.
 These are offered in most restaurants and which really have to be sampled.
 Finally at the end of day 5 we arrive in the beautiful city of Santiago, the destination of our entire trip.